 To serve simply place the mince into the lettuce cup, fold it in and enjoy.

-Swap the cashews for toasted sesame seeds.
+Swap the cashews for toasted sesame or sunflower seeds.

 For kids (or adults) who just won’t eat lettuce